-Top Travel Days of 2023, Biking Alentejo
+Top Travel Days of 2025, Biking to Santenay in Burgundy

 People ask how DuVine differs from other biking outfitters, and I usually note the smaller group size.
 Yet, where they really shine is at private meals of locals that I won’t soon forget.
 My favorite day on the trip ended with dinner at Dona Maria Vineyards, where we first stomped on grapes during the height of the harvest and then had a fantastic dinner in a home built in the mid-18th century by the King of Portugal for his mistress at the time, the namesake Dona Maria.
 We dined with the current owner, Isabel, and her two Jack Russell Terriers, Bowie and Ziggy, and drank copious amounts of her exceptional Grand Reserve.
 It was like walking into Cinderella’s ballroom before the clocks strikes twelve.